oracle/cloudtestdrive/AppDev/wls/ll-jrf/wlsforocijrfopt.md

 - First, download the [faces-12.2.1.4.0.war](https://objectstorage.eu-frankfurt-1.oraclecloud.com/n/oractdemeabdmnative/b/ll-wls-bucket/o/faces-12.2.1.4.0.war) application web archive.
-Then, in a similar way as at step **Deploy sample ADP application**, install the faces-12.2.1.4.0.war application.
+Then, in a similar way as at step **Deploy sample ADF application**, install the faces-12.2.1.4.0.war application.

 - Then, from *Deployments* -> *Control* tab start the application: